yashsonar2003/Arctic_Lifestyle_Brands/Insights/Business_Insights.md

 -----

 ### Strategic Recommendations:-
-1. **Enhance Subscription Value**:: Introduce exclusive member-only benefits to transition the high volume of non-subscribing repeat buyers into recurring revenue streams.
+1. **Enhance Subscription Value**: Introduce exclusive member-only benefits to transition the high volume of non-subscribing repeat buyers into recurring revenue streams.
 2. **Precision Marketing**: Direct marketing spend toward the Young Adult demographic and promote Express shipping as a premium convenience to high-value users.
 3. **Optimize Discount Strategy**: Shift away from broad discounts on high-demand items; instead, use targeted promotions to drive volume without compromising overall margins.
 4. **Elevate Hero Products**: Feature top-rated items like Gloves and Sandals in upcoming marketing campaigns to capitalize on proven customer satisfaction.